 Farmhouse Linen Bedding

-We also brought in the most comfiest bedding from Brooklinen.
+We also brought in the comfiest bedding from Brooklinen.
 I decided to add a bit of color and go for a more layered look.
 Brooklinen is offering my readers $20 off an order over $100 with code boone20.
 Here are the pieces we chose:

 Classic duvet cover (toffee)